-- 1. Advocating for a Renewable Energy Standard (RES); - 2.
+- 1. Advocating for a mandatory 20% by 2020 Renewable Energy Standard (RES); - 2.
 Advocating for community-based renewable energy developments; - 3.
 Informing landowners and others of renewable energy development benefits, policy incentives, and industry practices; - 4.
 Advocating for the elimination of state barriers to renewable energy development; - 5.
-Advocating for the South Dakota Legislature to pass a net metering bill; - 6.
+Advocating for the South Dakota Legislature to pass reasonable and fair net metering or other legislation that encourages local distributed generation; - 6.
+Work with the Public Utilities Commission to change the mechanism used to arrive at the avoided cost calculation and other policies used to arrive at fair compensation to distributed generation producers. - 7.
 Collaborating with other entities to influence decisions in transmission regulation, distribution, and usage.